Chester Cathedral Shop & Mini Mural.

-You can also follow Julie’s latest work in progress outside Chester Cathedral where she is currently transforming the BT cabinet at the top of St Werburgh’s Street, just around the corner from the Eastgate Clock.
+You can also visit Julie’s mini mural outside Chester Cathedral where she has transformed the BT cabinet at the top of St Werburgh’s Street, just around the corner from the Eastgate Clock.

 The BT mural is part of a “Mini-Murals Art Trail” project in which artists convert hidden objects into works of art inspired by nature.
-This coincides with the Chester Spring Bloom City Centre Initiative.
+This coincided with the Chester Spring Bloom City Centre Initiative.
+You can collect a free map of the art trail from our gallery on Watergate Row.

 Julie took inspiration from the sandstone of the cathedral and also the various ancient stone arches in Grosvenor Park.
 This ‘trompe l’oeil’ painting is a recurring theme in Julie’s portfolio and one of several recent large works which invite the viewer to step into the painting.